Periodic Reporting for period 4 - MetaScience (The Metaphysical Unity of Science)

 A cross-disciplinarily applicable toolbox for unification would be enormously useful for identifying the kind of expertise needed for understanding a given phenomenon.
 This is not merely a philosophical problem.
 If there are reasons to think that a given biological phenomenon reduces to chemical phenomena, then biologists studying that phenomenon had better be prepared to consult and collaborate with the chemists.
 If a unification can be achieved, we can determine when scientists ought to consult their colleagues in other sciences and also when this is likely to be a hindrance instead of an advantage.

 For the foundations sub-project, the Unity of Science book (Tahko, Cambridge University Press, 2021) is a core reference work and analysis of the state of the art as well as open questions in this area.
-The book summarises the results from the first two years of the project and identifies foundational questions for the future, as well as giving an overview of some of the case studies conducted so far.
-In the meanwhile, the team have also been working on further explication of the key technical notions applied to the relevant case studies.
+The book summarises the results from the first two years of the project and identifies foundational questions for the future, as well as giving an overview of some of the case studies conducted.
+The team has also worked on further explication of the key technical notions applied to the relevant case studies.
 These include relations of ontological dependence, reduction, realization, and emergence.

-On the chemistry-physics interface, important work has been done on the status of chemical bonds, molecular structure, and the role of the measurement problem in quantum chemistry.
+On the chemistry-physics interface, important work was been done on the status of chemical bonds, molecular structure, and the role of the measurement problem in quantum chemistry.
 In particular, the possibility of emergence in these contexts has been analysed meticulously, with the result that some claims for strong emergence in this area may have been exaggerated, and there is a need for reinterpretation of these results with a more rigorous analysis of emergence.
-Further results in this area are expected shortly.

 On the biology-chemistry interface, an important pilot study was published early on, concerning the inter-level relationships at the interface between biology and chemistry, specifically, biochemical kinds such as proteins.
 These kinds pose interesting problems for philosophers of science, as they can be studied from the points of view of both biology and chemistry.
 A suggested upshot is that there are reasonable prospects for ontological reductionism about biochemical kinds, which corroborates natural kind monism.
-Further results in this area are also expected shortly, especially concerning the nature of functions and the status of genes.
+Further work conducted in this area include a detailed analysis the nature of biochemical functions and the status of genes, as well as the problem of biological individuality.